traceannwhite/Flexbox-Example/flexbox-theknot.md

 <img src="https://i.imgur.com/WJgWKuE.png" width=600/>

-Of course we also need to build it with responsiveness in mind:
+Of course we also need to keep responsiveness in mind and create a design that works for mobile, tablet and desktop.

 <img src="https://i.imgur.com/TRX3MrM.png" width=700/>